elasticio/elasticio.github.io/content/_references/local-agents-VirtualBox.md

 ![Linux terminal](/assets/img/references/local-agents/local-agents-vbox05.png "Linux terminal")

-You can log into a newly started VM using the pre-configured credentials:
+You can log into a newly started VM using a pre-configured credentials which we will supply to you during the [local agent request](local-agents-requesting) process.
-*   Agent login: `root` - the main system administrator
-*   Agent password: `changeme` - **Please change the password after the first login**.
+**Please change the password after the first login**.

 Now let us check if we can login to the VM using a command line on your OS: